mattishere/Overwatch-OBS/README.md

 You can also hide the endorsement and portrait images if you only want to see your ranks.

-You can of course also change the frontend as you like, since it's vanilly HTMl, CSS and JS.
+You can of course also change the frontend as you like, since it's vanilla HTMl, CSS and JS.

-# Other notes

-The server automatically restarts when you change the configuration, but the frontend page does not.
-This means you will have to refresh the page.